singh-man/books/crackingTheCoding/05_bitManipulation.md

 To implement getPrev, we follow a very similar approach.

-1. Compute c0 and cl.
-Note that cl is the number of trailing ones, and c0 is the size of the block of zeros immediately to the left of the trailing ones.
+1. Compute c0 and c1.
+Note that c1 is the number of trailing ones, and c0 is the size of the block of zeros immediately to the left of the trailing ones.
 2. Flip the rightmost non-trailing one to a zero.
-This will be at position p   =  cl + c0.
+This will be at position p   =  c1 + c0.
 3. Clear all bits to the right of bit p.
-4. Insert cl + 1 ones immediatelyto the right of position p.
+4. Insert c1 + 1 ones immediatelyto the right of position p.

 Note that Step 2 setsbit p to a zero and Step 3 sets bits 0 through p-1 to azero.
 We can merge these steps.

 Let's walk through this with an example.

-*Step 1: Initial Number.  p  =  7.    cl =  2.   c0  =  5.*
+*Step 1: Initial Number.  p  =  7.    c1 =  2.   c0  =  5.*

 ![](media/05_4_5.JPG)